Best Golf Wedges 2025

 Larger head size may put some better players off

-We've been big fans of Cleveland wedges for quite some time here at Golf Monthly, like the RTX6 wedges for example, so it was no surprise to us that we loved the performance from the CBX 4 Zipcore wedges during testing.
-So much so, we think they are some of the best Cleveland wedges out there.
+Here at Golf Monthly we have been huge fans of Cleveland wedges for many years, so it was no surprise to us that we loved the performance from the CBX 4 Zipcore wedges during our testing.
+In fact, we think they are some of the best Cleveland wedges out there, which is no mean feat.

-The Zipcore technology allows for a heavier steel in the hosel to be replaced with a more lightweight option and the saved weight redistributed across the toe and top of the club face, improving MOI and providing excellent feel for those tricky chip shots.
+What makes them so good?
+Well for one thing the Zipcore technology allows for a heavier steel in the hosel to be replaced with a more lightweight option, meaning the saved weight can be redistributed across the toe and top of the club face.
+This improves MOI and provides excellent feel, especially on those tricky chip shots.

-Although these are aimed at the higher to mid handicap players, lower handicappers who struggle with their short game should give them a go to see if they can help them conquer any chipping 'yips' they might be experiencing.
+Although these are aimed at the higher to mid handicap players, lower handicappers who struggle with their short game should also give them a try to see if they can help them conquer any chipping 'yips' they might be experiencing.

 Cleveland RTX 6 ZipCore Wedge